Rei-SwitchBot/faq/en-us/Keypad.md

 5. If some of your fingerprints are failed to be added, try the adding process multiple times.

-6. If it still doesn't work, please contact us via "Profile Page" - "Feedback" in the SwitchBot App, and provide the following information:
+6. If it still doesn't work, please provide the following information:

 Take a video that shows the whole process of you adding the fingerprint and operating to unlock the SwitchBot Lock with this finger, and please try to include the following elements as much as possible.